Structural Group Unfairness: Measurement and Mitigation by means of the Effective Resistance

 \section{Experiments}

-\subsection{Datasets and set-up}
+\subsection{Datasets and Set-up}

-To empirically evaluate \ERG{}, we tackle the challenge of mitigating structural group unfairness in three real-world networks (school and online social networks), where the nodes are users and the edges correspond to connections between them, \textit{i.e.}, friendships.
+To empirically evaluate \ERG{}, we tackle the challenge of mitigating group social capital disparities in three real-world networks (school and online social networks), where the nodes are users and the edges correspond to connections between them, \textit{i.e.}, friendships.
 The three datasets are commonly used in the graph fairness literature, namely: \\ (1) The Facebook dataset~\citep{leskovec2012learning}, a dense graph of 1,034 Facebook users ($|\mathcal{V}|$) and 26,749 edges ($|\mathcal{E}|$).
-It corresponds to a large ego-network where nodes are connected if they are friends in the social network; \\ (2) The UNC28 dataset~\citep{red2011comparing}, consisting of a 2005 snapshot from the Facebook network of the university of North Carolina ($|\mathcal{V}|$=3985, $|\mathcal{E}|$=65287); \\ (3) The Google+ dataset~\citep{leskovec2012learning}, an ego-network of G+, the social network developed by Google, with 3,508 nodes ($|\mathcal{V}|$) and 25,3930 edges ($|\mathcal{E}|$).
+It corresponds to a large ego-network where nodes are connected if they are friends in the social network; \\ (2) The UNC28 dataset~\citep{red2011comparing}, consisting of a 2005 snapshot from the Facebook network of the university of North Carolina ($|\mathcal{V}|$=3985,$|\mathcal{E}|$=65287); \\ (3) The Google+ dataset~\citep{leskovec2012learning}, an ego-network of G+, the social network developed by Google, with 3,508 nodes ($|\mathcal{V}|$) and 253,930 edges ($|\mathcal{E}|$).

 Gender is the protected attribute in all networks with two possible values $SA=$\{male, female\}.
 We select the largest connected component for all the datasets.

-The original values of group social capital per gender are depicted in Table \ref{tab:socialcapital}.
-As seen in the Table, our study unveils that the disadvantaged group according to the three defined measures (group isolation, group diameter and group control) corresponds to females in the three datasets.
+The original values of group social capital per gender are depicted in Table~\ref{tab:socialcapital}.
+As seen in the Table, our study unveils that the disadvantaged group according to the three defined measures corresponds to females in the three datasets.
 We provide a detailed breakdown of the statistics and characteristics of the datasets in Appendix~\ref{app:data-stats}.

-In contrast, group extensions of traditional individual social capital metrics fail to model long-range interactions between nodes and hence are unable to uncover the extent of social capital disparities between groups.
-For example, in the Google+ dataset, females are 49\% more isolated than men according to our proposed group isolation ($\Rg$) metric (564.1 vs 287.7 for females vs males).
-However, they are only 7\% more isolated (8,073 vs 7,477 for females vs males) when using the geodesic distance and a traditional \textit{farness centrality measure}~\citep{sabidussi1966centrality}.
-Furthermore, according to the commonly used betweenness measure (number of shortest paths through a node)~\citep{freeman1977betweenness} on the UNC28 dataset, males ---as opposed to females--- are the disadvantaged group with 7\% less control than females (3,767 vs 4,051).